-As well as offering a cruelty-free way to enjoy the flavor of eggs, the JUST version is also kinder to the planet.
-The vegan egg’s ingredients require less surface and groundwater than conventional chicken eggs and have a lower carbon footprint, helping the JUST Egg claim the title of one of TIME’s “Smartest Sustainable Products of 2018.”
+JUST eggs are kind to the planet.
+The vegan egg’s ingredients require less surface and groundwater than conventional chicken eggs and have a lower carbon footprint.
+That earned it the title of one of TIME’s “Smartest Sustainable Products of 2018.”

 JUST also makes egg and dairy-free mayonnaise, ranch dressing, and Caesar sauce.
-Additionally, the company is working on developing cultured Wagyu beef, also known as clean meat.
+Additionally, the company is working on developing slaughter-free Wagyu beef.

-Subject to European regulatory approval, the JUST Egg is set to become available in Europe in the fourth quarter of 2019.
+JUST’s vegan Egg should available in Europe in the fourth quarter of 2019.